What Thyroid Patients Need to Know About COVID-19

 Is there a Vaccine For COVID-19?

-The good news, however, is that various vaccines are already development now, and an expedited clinical trial of one vaccine just started in mid-March.
+The good news, however, is that various vaccines are already in development now, and expedited clinical trials are already underway.

 How Is COVID-19 Treated?